 Joining a support group can have numerous benefits, including:

 Besides support groups, there are various other community resources available to assist patients and their families.
-Hospitals and clinics may offer patient education seminars, workshops, and counseling services.
+Hospitals and clinics may offer patient education seminars, workshops, and counselling services.
 Non-profit organizations and local health departments can also provide additional support services and advocacy opportunities.

 Maintaining a balanced diet is crucial for patients dealing with interstitial lung disease in cancer.
 Incorporating a variety of fruits, vegetables, and whole grains can help support overall health and well-being.
 Foods rich in antioxidants, such as berries, nuts, and leafy greens, are particularly beneficial in supporting lung health.